-Within these limits, the government reduces the cost to you of the contributions you make by at least the basic rate of income tax.
+Within this limit, the government reduces the cost to you of the contributions you make by at least the basic rate of income tax.
 This tax benefit is claimed automatically on pension savings taken from your salary.
 If you save additional amounts you may need to claim this tax yourself.
+Please visit retirement.fidelity.co.uk/tax-relief for more information.

 the amount you can save into your pension before you have to pay tax.
 This is known as the annual allowance.
 Contributions made by you, by your employer or made on your behalf by someone else all count towards this allowance which is currently £60,000.
 The amount you can save into your pension and claim back tax is the highest of the following three amounts that is relevant to you:

-- £60,000
+- ■ £60,000

 - 100% of your earnings if you earn less than £60,000

 - £3,600 if you have very low or no earnings

 Please note that the level of your annual allowance may be lower than the standard amount if you're a high earner or you start to draw on any of your pension pots.

 Each tax year runs from 6 April to 5 April the following year.
-Please visit retirement.fidelity.co.uk/allowances for further information.

 Typically, any annual allowances you don't use in one tax year can be carried forward for up to three tax years.
 It's your responsibility to check that the contributions you make are within these allowances and therefore eligible for tax relief.